 A composite water sample is simply a physical mixture of individual water samples to form a composite sample, as shown in Figure 1.
-A single water sample test is performed on the composite, which is used to represent the results of each of Individual water samples
+A single water sample test is performed on the composite, which is used to represent the results of each of the original individual samples.
+Individual water samples Individual water samples b) Why Would Composite Samples be Taken?

-Composite